Student research project

 Can activated platelets be targeted and used as a universal diagnostic tool for cardiovascular disease and cancer?

-In recent years, growing studies have demonstrated the presence and importance of activated platelets in various inflammatory diseases, including atherosclerosis, myocardial infarction and cancer.
+In recent years, studies have demonstrated the presence and importance of activated platelets in various inflammatory diseases, including atherosclerosis, myocardial infarction and cancer.
 In the Atherosclerosis lab, we have developed a single-chain antibody which only targets and binds to activated platelets present in atherosclerosis and in the tumor micro-environment.

 We aim to design a novel PET tracer using copper-64, fused with the single-chain antibody which targets activated platelets for molecular imaging of atherosclerosis, cancer and most importantly small metastases which are often difficult to detect.